OAID/Tengine-Convert-Tools/README.md

 # How to add self define operator

-1. Adding operator's name defined file under operator/include directory that likes xxx.hpp and xxx_param.hpp (including operator's params)
+1. Adding operator's name defined file under operator/include directory that likes xxx.hpp and xxx_param.hpp (including operator's params);
-2. Adding operator's memory allocation (calculate the memory) under operator/operator directory
+2. Adding operator's memory allocation (calculate the memory) under operator/operator directory;
-3. Register operator in project operators' registery under operator/operator/plugin/init.cpp file
+3. Register operator in project operators' registery under operator/operator/plugin/init.cpp file;
 4. After adding operator definition, you need to add operator into model serializers, these files are under tools directory.
 There are multiply framework model serializers, finding file name and .cpp file under that corresponding framwork folder.
-Following the other operator's definition in that .cpp file
+Following the other operator's definition in that .cpp file.